 Smith is recipient of the first annual Wanda D. Ewing Commission, which supports the production and presentation of new work by a woman artist of the African diaspora.* Wanda Denise Ewing (1970–2013), the Omahan artist for whom The Union's gallery is named, was influenced by folk-art aesthetics, craft traditions, and the limited depictions of Black women in Western art history and popular culture.
 Through her art, she celebrated Black bodies and explored the complex interplay of race, gender, and sexuality.
 The commission was established to carry forth Ewing’s legacy and to create a vital cultural opportunity for Greater Omaha, where narratives of Black female experience are too often absent from the arts discourse. —Nicole J. Caruth

 *The Wanda D. Ewing commission was established by Caruth during her tenure at The Union for Contemporary Art, where she was Director of Pedagogy + Public Practice.

+Photos 1–6: Try a Little Tenderness installed at The Union for Contemporary Art, Omaha, NE.
+Photographer: Dana Damewood.
 Top: Alexandria Smith.
 Something in the way of things, 2016.
 Oil on panel; 30 x 30 x 2 inches.
+Courtesy the artist.
 Bottom: Alexandria Smith.
 Procession to the Rooting Place, 2013.
 Acrylic and glitter on panel; 48 x 48 inches.
 Courtesy the artist.